-This article is covering DataFlux maturity model and continuing the series of data governance maturity models as a data governance evaluation tool.
+This article is covering DataFlux data governance maturity model and continuing the series of data governance maturity models as a data governance evaluation tool.
 Check out these other ones:

 DataFlux Maturity Model